 - Panelist at FDA’s & ASCO’s Workshop “Getting the Dose Right: Optimizing Dose Selection Strategies in Oncology” 5/2022

-- Janice and Anne participated on ASCO leadership team on a CDK4/6 inhibitor dose titration study for PCORI (response due 7/23)
+- Janice Cowden and Anne Loeser participated on ASCO leadership team on a CDK4/6 inhibitor dose titration study for PCORI (response due 7/23)

-- Created a flyer to help patients discuss treatment-related side effects with their doctors
+- Created two flyers: one designed to help patients discuss treatment-related side effects with their doctors, and a second – targeted specifically at healthcare providers